Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/indirect_lighting.rst

 ***********************

-While not strictly correct, all lighting that is not coming straight out from a lamp object is considered indirect lighting in Eevee.
+While not strictly correct, all lighting that is not coming straight out from a lamp object is considered as indirect lighting in Eevee.
 That means distant HDRI lighting (or World) is considered as indirect lighting.
-Mesh objects using an Emission node is also considered as indirect lighting.
+Mesh objects using an Emission node are also considered as indirect lighting.

 In Eevee, indirect lighting is separated into two component: Diffuse and Specular.
 Both have different needs and representation.
 For efficiency,